ErikOnBike/CodeParadise/README.md

 "Stop all server instances and applications"
 ZnServer allSubInstances do: [ :each | (each port = 8080 and: [ each isRunning]) ifTrue: [ each stop ] ].
 CpServerApplication allSubInstances do: [ :each | each stop ].
-CpRemoteEnvironmentServer allInstances do: [ :each | each stop ].
+CpApplicationServer allInstances do: [ :each | each stop ].

 "Unregister applications"
 CpDomExamplesWebApplication unregister.